Carter907/shortest-flight-path/README.md

 -   `loadAirportCodeMapCSV`: Loads the airport data from `airports.csv`.
 -   `loadFlightsCSV`: Loads the flight connection data from `FlightConnectionsJan2025.csv` and constructs a `Graph` object.

+### `CLI`

+The `CLI` component (defined in `include/cli.h` and implemented in `src/cli.cpp`) is responsible for handling command-line argument parsing and user interaction.
+It parses the source and destination airport codes from the command-line arguments.

 ### `main`

-The `main` function (in `src/main.cpp`) provides a command-line interface (CLI) for the application.
-It parses the source and destination airport codes from the command-line arguments, loads the flight data, calculates the shortest path using the `Graph` class, and prints the result to the console.
+The `main` function (in `src/main.cpp`) orchestrates the application flow.
+It utilizes the `CLI` component to parse command-line arguments, loads flight data using `fileio`, calculates the shortest path using the `Graph` class, and prints the result to the console.

 ## Data